-Thing is, being authentic, always acting sincerely, is harder than it sounds.
+The thing is, being authentic, and always acting with sincerity, is harder than it sounds.

-Do I always, always want to go to work in the morning?
-No, of course not, sometimes my bed feels positively warm and wonderful and all I want is to stay in it a bit longer.
+Do I always want to go to work in the morning?
+No, of course not.
+Sometimes my bed feels positively warm and wonderful and all I want is to stay in it a bit longer.
 I’ll still go to work, though.

-So here I am, hypocrite and hypocrite-hater, wishing for – in other people – the very thing I am want to lack, wishing for people to be real, in some sense of the word, without being real, as in open and honest about everything.
+So here I am, hypocrite and hypocrite-hater, wishing for the very thing in other people that I am in want of, wishing for people to be more real, in some sense of the word, without necessarily being open and honest about everything.

-You may not think it at first, but this is kind of what I’m starting to like about rosemary or, really, food in general.
-It’s honest and dishonest.
-It’s exactly what you think and then, not what you think at all.
+You may not think it at first, but this is kind of what I’m starting to like about rosemary, or really, food in general.
+It’s both honest and dishonest.
+It’s exactly as it seems and then, suddenly, not what you thought it was at all.

-All my life, for example, rosemary’s been one thing – a woody, fragrant herb that works nicely in focaccia or marinades or with potatoes.
+All my life, rosemary has been one thing – a woody, fragrant herb that works nicely in focaccia or marinades or with potatoes.